How to easily self-host at home and put your projects online under CGNAT

 "$REMOTE_USER@$REMOTE_HOST"

-chmod +x /usr/local/bin/sshtunnel.sh
+sudo chmod +x /usr/local/bin/sshtunnel.sh

-nano -w /etc/systemd/system/sshtunnel@.service
+sudo nano /etc/systemd/system/sshtunnel@.service

 [Unit]

-Description=SSH Tunnel Service for %i
+Description=SSH Reverse Tunnel for %i

 After=network-online.target